George-Kalash/main/README.md

   * **Internation Tennis** – Machine learning project focucing on predicting tennis matches.
 Goal: acheive an accuracy of over 85%.
   * **UI landing** – Will be used to show every project in an interactive format.

+## Weekly Adgenda
+  - [x] Finish work on ELO
+  - [ ] Start the work on the ML part of the NBA project
+  - [ ] Begin work on the web resume
+  - [x] Commit to a 7-day GitHub streak